-On World Refugee Day, 20 June, UNHCR, the UN Refugee Agency, will honour the more than 80 million people who have been forced to flee war, conflicts and persecution and rebuild their lives far from home.
-We also will celebrate people who have opened their countries, communities and even their homes to those who seek safety and peace.
+On World Refugee Day, UNHCR, the UN Refugee Agency, joins with others around the world to honour the more than 80 million people who have been forced to flee war, conflicts and persecution and rebuild their lives far from home.
+We also celebrate the people who have opened their countries, communities and even their homes to those who seek safety and peace.

 The COVID-19 pandemic has strained our health care systems, forced children out of school and sometimes kept us from those we love most.
 Refugees have stepped up despite the challenges they face – working on the front lines as nurses and doctors, inventing ways to keep people from spreading germs in close quarters, distributing information on how to stay healthy and safe and more.